 Shortly after he was incarcerated, he was gang-raped by 20 boys — and agreed to sexually service the dorm’s “Boss Boy” in exchange for protection.
 Gaskins repeatedly tried to escape the reform school.
 Of all his attempts, he was only successful one time.

-During this escape, he married a 13-year-old girl and then turned himself into the authorities to finish his sentence.
+During this escape, he married a 13-year-old girl and then turned himself in to the authorities to finish his sentence.
 He was freed on his 18th birthday.

-The Crime Spree Continues And Devolves Into Murder
+His Crime Spree Continues And Devolves Into Murder

-Gaskins first found employment on a local tobacco farm, where he quickly developed a scheme of stealing the crop and selling it on the side, as well as burning down the barns of others for a fee so that they could collect insurance.
+Pee Wee Gaskins first found employment on a local tobacco farm, where he quickly developed a scheme of stealing the crop and selling it on the side, as well as burning down the barns of others for a fee so that they could collect insurance.

 But when a teenage girl mocked Gaskins for this gig, he split her skull open with a hammer.
 Gaskins was consequently sent away to the South Carolina State Penitentiary, where he was reportedly sexually enslaved by a gang leader.
 But Gaskins violently put an end to this when he slit a feared inmate’s throat and earned everyone’s respect.

-Yet, he was convicted of manslaughter and spent six months in solitary confinement.
+For this, he was convicted of manslaughter and spent six months in solitary confinement.
 He spent the next 20 years in and out of prison, escaping numerous times only to be re-apprehended.

 Pee Wee Gaskins’ 1970s Murder Spree